deepbludev/rate-limiter-nestjs-redis/README.md

 There are  2 sets of routes:

-- Public routes: `/public/a`, `/public/b`, `/public/c`.
+- Public routes: `GET /public/a, /public/b, /public/c`.
 These routes do not require authentication and measure rate limit per ip address.

-- Private routes: `/private/a`, `/private/b`, `/private/c`.
+- Private routes: `GET /private/a,  /private/b, /private/c`.
 These routes require authentication via API Key in request header and measure rate limit per API Key.

 Each route has a different weight to calculate the rate limit.
 These weights are defined in the `public.routes.ts` and `private.routes.ts` files inside each module.